-Before you even think about buying or planting asparagus you need to decide where you are going to plant them and how much space you are going to need.
+Before you even think about buying or planting asparagus you need to decide where you are going to plant them and how much space you are going to need, you may also want to consider what plants will be growing nearby and how they may work well with your asparagus.
 If you are going to grow asparagus you are going to be dedicating a patch of ground to asparagus growing for a long long time (think forever is probably easiest!).
 You also need to consider the time of year and you may need to plan in advance probably in the autumn for a spring/late winter asparagus planting.

 So how much space?
 Well before that comes how many asparagus plants?

 How much do you want to eat!
 I think that 1 pound of fresh asparagus is a really nice generous serving for a family of four as a side vegetable.
 Lets say during the season you want to eat asparagus every other day that’s 3.5 pounds per week with an 8 week cutting season – 28 pounds of asparagus to grow.
 How much your plants will produce will vary according to the variety you chose, how well you look after it, how patient you are in the first couple of years (DO NOT harvest too much too soon) etc.